photo: vaticannews.va

 Marx used the service to remember the publicist Fritz Michael Gerlich (1883-1934), who was murdered 90 years ago in the Dachau concentration camp.
 It is important to be vigilant, as Gerlich was.
 "Fritz Gerlich would also write articles today with wide vigilance, but clearly!
 And that is what we must do now," Marx urged.
 He recalled the unanimous "clear judgment" of the Diocese of Freising and the German Bishops' Conference: 'National nationalism and Christianity are incompatible.
 Period."

 Very early on, even before Hitler came to power, "there were enough people, Fritz Gerlich was one of them, who made it absolutely clear: Hitler means war, oppression and terror."
 Gerlich, who is currently undergoing beatification proceedings, was initially "a Protestant, a Calvinist and also quite a die-hard nationalist".
-His encounter with Therese Neumann, a well-known Catholic mystic known as Resl von Konnersreuth, and the circle around her led to "his conversion", which did not lead "away from the problems of the world" but "quite the opposite".
+His encounter with Therese Neumann, a well-known Catholic mystic under the name Resl von Konnersreuth, and the circle around her led to "his conversion", which did not lead "away from the problems of the world" but "quite the opposite".

 "Basic Law"